Statistical Arbitrage in Rank Space: Formulation

-, where
+where $\Tilde{\Phi}_t:=(I-\Tilde{\beta}_t\Tilde{\omega}_t)$.

-defines a linear transformation from $\Tilde{r}_t$ to $\Tilde{\epsilon}_t$.
-Remarkably, if $\Tilde{r}_t$ becomes realizable, the $\Tilde{\epsilon}_{i,t}$ will also become the return of a tradable portfolio with weights on the artificial financial instruments realizing $\Tilde{r}_t$ given by the $i$-th row of $\Tilde{\Phi}_t$.
-Consequently, we define the investing universe spanned by $\Tilde{r}_t$ as \textit{rank equity space} and that spanned by $\Tilde{\epsilon}_t$ as \textit{rank residual space}, echoing our definition in the name space.
-The portfolio weights in rank equity space are denoted as $w_t^{R, \text{rank}}$ and that in rank residual space as $w_t^{\epsilon, \text{rank}}$.
-From similar reasoning in name space, these weights are related by
+We refer to the space spanned by $\Tilde{r}_t$ as \textit{rank equity space} and the space spanned by $\Tilde{\epsilon}_t$ as \textit{rank residual space}, mirroring our definition in the name space.
+Let $w_t^{R, \text{rank}}$ and $w_t^{\epsilon, \text{rank}}$ denote the portfolio weights in rank equity space and rank residual space, respectively, related by